junsooshin/2016ppp/final project/Readme.md

 date: 	2 August 2016
 note:	Final project for the Probabilistic Programming Praktikum class.

-	  	- The batting and league files are from FanGraphs, and the pitching file is from Baseball Reference.
-I made a few changes on the files, using
+	  	- I used the 2015 MLB data to generate the probabilities of the individual events happening during an at-bat.
+The batting and league files are from FanGraphs, and the pitching file is from Baseball Reference.
+I made a few changes on the files, using Excel:
-	  	Excel:

 		  	- On the Baseball Reference Pitching file, I removed the repeated rows that specify the categories and the columns for the "rank" and